 - Using alcohol or drugs to cope

-If you’re feeling like any of these apply to you take a few minutes to watch the latest video, Recruitment Top Tips: Alleviating Stress at Work
+If you’re feeling like any of these apply to you take a few minutes to watch our tips on Alleviating Stress at Work

-Or read on for the tips in full…
+Or you can read the tips in full below…

 - Plan Ahead